Yes, SSTS is both Secor Certified with an “A” rating and a member in good standing with ISNetworld.

 There is no cut and dry answer to this.
 First, what kind of septic system do you have?
 Second, how old is the septic system?

 A good rule of thumb is a home septic system older than 10 years, with four or more people in the house, should be cleaned once a year.
 If three or less people are in the home, then cleaning should be done every two years.
-If your home is newer than 10 years you should call SSTS to establish a frequency.
+If your home is newer than 10 years you should contact us to establish a frequency.

 The vacuum drawback ensures the DRV is open and operating;

-It ensures the orifice holes in the mound piping are open and not plugged; and
+– It ensures the orifice holes in the mound piping are open and not plugged;

-A: ABSOLUTELY YES!!
-A septic alarm can save/alert you to a potential backup into your house or basement.
+ABSOLUTELY!
+A septic alarm can save/alert you of a potential backup into your home.
 As we all know, it’s not a case of if it will happen, but when it will happen.
-Eventually a mechanical failure will occur, as all things don’t last forever.
+Eventually a mechanical failure will occur, as nothing lasts forever.

-A: A sewage screen became a mandatory item in the 2009 standards of practice.
-The purpose of a sewage screen is to reduce the amount of solids entering the septic pump and being pumped out to the treatment facility.
-Therefore, the pump and the treatment facility have a longer lifespan.
-So the answer is “yes,” it’s a win, win.
+A sewage screen became a mandatory item in the 2009 standards of practice.
+The purpose of a sewage screen is to reduce the amount of solids entering the septic pump and being pumped out to the treatment facility, giving the pump and the treatment facility a longer lifespan.

-A: Yes.
-SSTS is bonded & licensed to work in the city of Edmonton
+Yes!
+Strathcona Septic Tank Services is bonded & licensed to work in the City of Edmonton.